ShobanChiddarth/Dental-Patient-Management-System/README.md

    mysql -u root -p SrisakthiPatients < SQL-credentials/backup.sql
    ```
 1. Success.
 Now you can run [main.py](/src/main.py).

-When I say it is just a school project, I mean it can't be used in real life, as
-a real software to manage patient records in a clinic.
-It is very very very limited
-and has very less features.
-If you are looking for an open-source Dental management
-system, this is not the one you are looking for.

-This is an educational material for students who wan't to make their school project.
-Students can refer this for their projects and etc. This is solely for educational
-purpose and not anything commercial, and also won't be a commercial product in the
-future.
-It is always a free and open source project.

 #### LINKS
 Links will be updated later